Takashiidobe/notes/src/books/probabilistic-data-structures-and-algorithms-for-big-data-applications/membership.md

 The hash functions (h) should be independent and uniformly distributed.

-When adding a number to the bloom filter, we compute its hash using the hash function and set each bit if it wasn\'t previously set.
+When adding a number to the bloom filter, we compute its hash using the hash function and set each bit if it wasn't previously set.

-Assume we\'re hashing capitals, using MurmurHash and FNV1a.
+Assume we're hashing capitals, using MurmurHash and FNV1a.

 The bloom filter starts out unset: